ClJarvis/Hello_There/Contribute.md

 ## How to Contribute to Hello There! ##

 * Check to see if the language has a file or not.
-* Does it have an issue already created? and has it been assigned yet?
+* Does it have an issue already created and has it been assigned yet?
-* * If the issue has not been assigned, ask to be assigned that langage.
+  * If the issue has not been assigned, ask to be assigned that langage.

 Once assigned.
 * Fork this repository.